Paleo Pumpkin Chocolate Chip Cookie Skillet (AIP, Gluten Free)

 - Chocolate Chips.
 This cookie skillet has lots of flavor without the chocolate chips, so you can easily leave them out.
 If you’re AIP, I would use this recipe instead.

 - Gelatin egg (or 1 real egg).
-Gelatin is a great egg substitute, and one that I always needs as I react to eggs.
+Gelatin is a great egg substitute and one that I always need as I react to eggs.
 You can try other options like flax eggs if you tolerate, or you can easily just use one real egg.
-I use vital proteins, but great lakes also works.
+I use vital proteins, but great lakes also work.

 The Tools You’ll Need